openfun/richie/UPGRADE.md

 ## Unreleased

+- Named capturing group regex are still considered experimental in Javascript and may cause trouble with old browsers, so we decided to remove this feature from Richie and use indexed capturing group instead.
+As a consequence, you should update your `JS_COURSE_REGEX` setting to remove the `course_id`named group.
 - Frontend JS is now generated into a dedicated `build` folder inside `static/js`.
 So if you need these scripts in templates, you have to update the script tag src to new destination.
   `static/js/index.js` becomes `static/js/build/index.js`